 Contrary to popular belief, one spouse cannot legally sign the other spouses’ name or act on their behalf solely due to the marriage relationship.
 Having a Durable Power of Attorney allows one spouse to make the other their “attorney in fact” so that if the need arose, business and legal affairs can proceed.

 Durable Powers of Attorney survive and remain effective even if the principal later suffers an onset of mental incapacity.
 These instruments are great insurance policies against that possibility by providing piece of mind knowing that a trusted individual is legally empowered to take care of your affairs.

 Of course, giving someone your Power of Attorney gives them tremendous power.
 Sometimes people wish for that power to come into effect ONLY if there is an onset of incapacity or mental incompetence.
 This can be done by adding a “springing” clause to your Durable Power of Attorney so that the Power of Attorney only becomes effective once the incapacity or mental incompetence presents itself.

-Attorney Hank Doyle has been advising clients in Cary, Raleigh, and across North Carolina on the considerations that go into Powers of Attorney for 20 years.
+Attorney Hank Doyle has been advising clients in Cary, Raleigh, Wake Forest, and across North Carolina on the considerations that go into Powers of Attorney for 20 years.
 The Doyle Law Offices can answer your questions and give you the guidance necessary to appropriately utilize Durable Powers of Attorney in your estate plan.